garylirocks/quickrefs/authentication_and_authorization.markdown

   - Cookie is still used to keep the session;
   - *access_token* and *id_token* are stored in the session on server;
+  - More secure:
+    - Tokens are saved on the server;
+    - Cookies can be limited to HTTP request only, so not exposed to rogue Javascript code;

   ![Example - Web app](images/oauth2_example-web-app.png)